grapergrape/Abstracter/README.md

 3. Rename the `.envtemplate` file to `.env`:

-4. Open the `.env` file and replace `sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` with your OpenAI API key and add you pubmed account aswell.
+4. Open the `.env` file and replace `sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` with your OpenAI API key and add your pubmed, scopus and IEEE account/api key aswell.

 ## Running the Project